Hey, you!

 What air-related questions to ask when searching for your space

-When searching for the right building as part of your next office move, there are lots of things to consider when it comes to air quality.
+When searching for the right building as part of your next office move, there are lots of things to consider when it comes to air quality in the workplace.
 To get off on the right foot, try asking the following questions:

 • What is the Outdoor Air Quality [ODA] rating in the area?